jlevy/lft/lft.md

 There are two consequences of this.
-First, this means human engineering effort is increasingly about infrastructure engineering. helps human engineers be more productive also helps LLMs be more produtive.
+First, this means human engineering effort is increasingly about infrastructure engineering.
+What helps human engineers be more productive also helps LLMs be more productive.
 And secondly, good infrastructure, once it is used in training data, also helps LLMs.

 <div class="boxed-text">